SOE Agent Profiles

-Churchill was taken to Germany but no exchange was made.
-Shortly after his arrival at Gestapo headquarters in Berlin, Churchill was transferred to Sachsenhausen concentration camp and placed in "Sonderlager A", a section outside the main compound reserved for a small number of special prisoners.
-Here he met several British officers, including Harry "Wings" Day, one of the architects and survivors of the Great Escape; mindful of his status as a captured spy and unprotected by the Geneva Convention, Churchill chose not to push his luck and refused to help with their new tunneling plans (Day and four others made a successful breakout in September 1944 but all were quickly recaptured).
+Churchill was deported to Germany but no exchange was attempted.
+Shortly after his arrival at Gestapo headquarters in Berlin, he was transferred to Sachsenhausen concentration camp and placed in "Sonderlager A", a section outside the main compound reserved for a small number of special prisoners.
+Here he met several British officers, including Harry "Wings" Day, one of the architects and survivors of the Great Escape.
+Mindful of his status as a captured spy and being unprotected by the Geneva Convention, Churchill chose not to push his luck and refused to help with their new tunneling plans (Day and four others made a successful breakout in September 1944 but all were quickly recaptured).

 In 1955 Churchill divorced Odette and married a former model, Irene Hoyle, in Nice a year later.
 He continued to write, publishing a novel based on the Glières maquis, By Moonlight (1958), and a guidebook for fellow British caravanners and tourists visiting the Cote d'Azur, All About the French Riviera (1960).

-In the late 1950s he settled in Le Rouret near Antibes – a spot he described as "the next best place to the Seychelles" – overlooking the coast he knew so well from his wartime days, and worked as an estate agent selling local property to British clients.
-He died in Cannes in 1972.Back to SOE Agent Profiles
+In the mid‐1950s he settled in Le Rouret near Antibes – a spot he described as "the next best place to the Seychelles" – overlooking the coast he knew so well from his wartime days, and worked as an estate agent selling local property to British clients.
+He died in Cannes on 1 May 1972.Back to SOE Agent Profiles